omega-gg/VBML/doc/track.md

 ### origin: uri

-The original VBML URI where updates should be pulled from.
+The original URI where updates should be pulled from.

 ### source: uri

 The source of the track.
-The track properties will be updated.
 ```
 source: https://www.youtube.com/watch?v=n5vjV4hwRxo
 ```